 7. Embrace Online Communities As The Current Reality

 When CMNTY started in 2007 it was one of the first idea crowdsourcing platforms in the world.
 At the time, online communities were still an experiment for most businesses and they were serving a small subset of people that were seen as “innovators” and “lead users”.
 Fast forward to now and we’re already in the golden age of online communities.
-We’ve certainly played a part in helping 15,000+ communities being built online.
-It is forecasted that by 2020, there will be 3.6 billion smartphone users, close to half of the world’s population.
+We’ve certainly played a part in helping 25,000+ communities being built online.

 (Image source: newzoo.com)